-A few people have asked me recently what they should be doing in the veg garden right now.
+A few people have asked me recently what jobs they should be doing in the vegetable garden right now.

 It’s still too early to sow most vegetables outside but we’ve had a few mild days over the past week, making ideal conditions to get out and prepare the beds for the growing season to come.
 Part of soil preparation is weeding and knowing how to weed effectively is essential if you want to keep on top of them.

 It seems obvious now I’m used to getting down and dirty in my garden, but it’s not that many years ago that I looked out at the wilderness and asked myself how on earth I was going to tackle all of those weeds.

 When you’re gardening without using herbicides and pesticides, and in particular weeding without chemicals, there’s no getting away from the fact that it takes a bit more effort and hard work.
 Long term however it’s well worth the effort.
 Sandro Cafolla of Wildflowers.ie explains it very well here why Roundup isn’t the long-term solution to weeds.

 So without reaching for the chemicals what are the options to us smaller scale gardeners?